univ-of-utah-marriott-library-apple/blade_runner/README.md

 # System Requirements

-*Blade Runner* requires Python 2.X.X >= Python 2.7.9, and is compatible on macOS 10.9 (Mavericks) through 10.12 (Sierra).
+*Blade Runner* requires Python 2.7.9 or greater, excluding Python 3.
+It is compatible on macOS 10.9 (Mavericks) through 10.12 (Sierra).
 It has not been tested on OSes outside that range.

 # Configuration